Ceremony and Neuroscience Go Hand In Hand At A Psychedelic Retreat

 We can all benefit from going inwards…

-On the heels of Michael Pollan’s new Netflix documentary “How to Change Your Mind”, the topic of psychedelic medicine is of increasing interest to the mainstream media, as well as original spiritual seekers.
-We live in an exciting time of human history where neuroscience provides us the grounded lens through which to view spiritual experiences forged from psychedelic journeys.
+On the heels of Michael Pollan’s new Netflix documentary “How to Change Your Mind”, the topic of psychedelic medicine is of increasing interest to the mainstream media and original spiritual seekers.
+We live in an exciting time in human history where neuroscience provides us a grounded lens through which to view spiritual experiences forged from psychedelic journeys.

 Science has caught up with what Indigenous people have long known, that change is the only constant and that we can reprogram our nervous system at any point in life.
 What modern science calls “reprogramming the nervous system,” ancient people would call Ceremony.
-Ceremony as a space to go inwards and connect with what is sacred.
-Ceremony as a time to attune to our feelings intentionally and purposefully.
+Ceremony is a space to go inwards and connect with what is sacred.
+Ceremony is a time to attune to our feelings intentionally and purposefully.
 Ceremony as gratitude.
-At Dimensions Retreats we see Ceremony as a way of cultivating harmony with self, others, and our planet.
+At Dimensions Retreats, we see Ceremony as a way of cultivating harmony with self, others, and our planet.

 The Importance of Ceremony

 Once we can realize that Ceremony and plant medicine are not the same thing, we can better appreciate how they supplement each other very well.
 Integrating plant medicines into Ceremony tends to amplify, deepen, and allow for a more visceral experience of who we are as human beings.
 However, it is our intentions, presence, and reverence that truly creates the ceremonial aspect of this work, with or without plant medicine.